Seven steps to financial success for seafarers

 Other things to consider

 Sandy’s top tips for financial success for seafarers include a few further points to consider.
-He advises that, whilst setting up for your future, you should consider the following:
+He advises that, whilst setting up for your future, you should consider establishing your residency, and don’t forget the freebies!
+Ask your captain what medical insurance, pensions and other benefits you get and consider asking for more.

-Whether a current yachtie, or a yachtsman or woman that is soon looking to return to shore-side life, seek out professional, independent financial advice from people who know the yachting scene.
+Whether a current yachtie, or crew soon looking to return to shore-side life, seek out professional, independent financial advice from people who know the yachting scene.